 How can AI-powered computer vision enhance workplace safety?

-AI-powered computer vision enhances workplace safety by automating the monitoring of personal protective equipment (PPE) compliance and detecting unsafe behaviors in real time.
+AI-powered computer vision enhances workplace safety by automating the monitoring of personal protective equipment (PPE) compliance and detecting unsafe behaviors.
 For example, AI systems can detect workers not wearing helmets, gloves, or safety vests and immediately alert safety personnel.
 This helps businesses ensure compliance with safety regulations and reduces the risk of workplace accidents.